Yash-Hax/AutoRecon/README.md

 # AutoRecon
 This tool is made by yash hax using bash language

-It can perform Website recon process automatically just by one click !
+It can be used to perform Website recon process automatically just by one click !

 You just have to give domain name then it will start this services automatically and give you result by saving a files.
 Services :
 1.Subdomain Enumaration